Hong Kong's Jumbo floating restaurant sinks at sea – KION546

 The boat sank more than 1,000 meters (3,280 feet), making salvage work “extremely difficult,” the statement said.

-It added that Aberdeen Restaurant Enterprises was “very saddened by this accident,” and was working to gather more details.
+It added that Aberdeen Restaurant Enterprises was “very saddened by this accident,” and was working to gather more details from the towing company.
 No crew members were injured.

-The news was met with consternation online, with many Twitter users bemoaning the inelegant end to one of Hong Kong’s most recognized historic icons.
-Some posted art depicting the restaurant underwater, while others shared farewell messages.
+The news was met with consternation online, with many Hong Kong social media users bemoaning the inelegant end to one of Hong Kong’s most recognized historic icons.
+Some posted art depicting the restaurant underwater, while others shared farewell messages or fond memories of visits past.

 Others saw the sinking ship as a darkly comic metaphor for Hong Kong’s alleged fortunes, as the city — still largely shut off from the rest of the world — clings on to pandemic restrictions following several years of political turmoil.

-The 260-feet long (about 80 meters) restaurant was the main boat of Jumbo Kingdom, which included an older and smaller sister restaurant boat, a barge for seafood tanks, a kitchen boat, and eight small ferries to transport visitors from nearby piers.
+The 260-foot long (about 80 meters) restaurant was the main boat of Jumbo Kingdom, a more than 2,000 person capacity eatery which included an older and smaller sister restaurant boat, a barge for seafood tanks, a kitchen boat, and eight small ferries to transport visitors from nearby piers.

-In its golden days, Jumbo Kingdom starred in many Hong Kong and international movies and hosted visiting luminaries including Queen Elizabeth II, Jimmy Carter and Tom Cruise.
+Jumbo Kingdom, which at one time was the world’s largest floating restaurant, starred in many Hong Kong and international movies, including “Enter the Dragon” starring Bruce Lee, and “James Bond: The Man with the Golden Gun.”
+It also hosted visiting luminaries including Queen Elizabeth II, Jimmy Carter and Tom Cruise.

-It was famous for its lavish Imperial-style façade, plentiful neon lights, massive commissioned paintings in the stairwell and its colorful Chinese-style motifs — including a golden throne in the dining hall.
+The restaurant, which was only accessible via small Jumbo-branded ferries, was famous for its lavish Imperial-style façade, plentiful neon lights, massive specially commissioned paintings in the stairwell and its colorful Chinese-style motifs — including a golden throne in the dining hall.

+“A restaurant on this scale on a floating structure is quite unique in the world,” said Charles Lai, an architect and founder of Hong Kong Architectural History during an interview with CNN earlier this month.

+“If we look at the historical context, it was built at a time when this imperial-style Chinese aesthetic wasn’t even encouraged in China (“Old Things” were to be removed during the Cultural Revolution).
+So Jumbo Kingdom reflected how Chinese in Hong Kong then had a greater yearning or passion for these old Chinese traditions,” said Lai.

 The-CNN-Wire